[Updated October 2018]

 This comfortable, pet-friendly campsite is a great choice for a fun weekend getaway from Cape Town.
-Cozy up in the foothills of the Olifants River Mountains just 2 hours from the Mother City – Beaverlac offers excellent hiking opportunities and a chance to breathe some fresh air in a picturesque natural setting.
+Cosy up in the foothills of the Olifants River Mountains just 2 hours from the Mother City – Beaverlac offers excellent hiking opportunities and a chance to breathe some fresh air in a picturesque natural setting.
 It’s a great place to enjoy mountain biking, hiking and exploring the wilds.
 There are two scenic mountain bike trails, one 14km long and another shorter, 10km trail for beginners.
-The famous 1-day Leopard hiking trail is well worth a try, with stops at spectacular rock pools and waterfalls en-route.
+The famous 1-day leopard hiking trail is well worth a try, with stops at spectacular rock pools and waterfalls en-route.
 There are also numerous caves to explore, offering great rock art sightings.

 Beaverlac Camping is best suited to friends.

 Beaverlac Bookings: Call 022 931 2945 or email firstname.lastname@example.org

 Find it: Beaverlac on Google Maps